jamesmistry/measuro/README.rst

 Key Features
 ------------

-- Header-only library written in pure C++14 with no external dependencies
+- Header-only library written in pure C++14 with no external runtime dependencies
 - An intuitive, thread-safe interface for manipulating numeric, string and boolean metrics
 - Sum numeric metrics together automatically using the special 'sum' metric